bhoomijn/snake-water-gun-game/README.md

 Computer chose water
 🐍 Snake drank the water!
 You win!
 Current Score -> You: 1, Computer: 0
+Play multiple rounds and track your score easily!

 ## ▶️ How to Run